NickFlach/SpaceChild/client/public/docs/getting-started/quick-start.md

-# Quick Start Guide
+# 🚀 Quick Start Guide

+**Last Updated:** October 1, 2025

-Welcome to SpaceChild!
-This guide will help you get started with the platform in just a few minutes.
+Welcome to SpaceChild - the world's first consciousness-powered development platform!
+This guide will help you get started in minutes.

 ## Prerequisites